 Tips & Best Practices

 - Looking for a way to move your Shots?
 This is done one of two ways: in the Editor, click 'Navigation' and drag the shots to reorder them; similarly, in Storyboard View, drag and drop the shots to reorder them.

 - Aspect ratio for all Shots is 16:9.
 The Storyboard and the Shot List images display as such.
 The "Image" column of the script displays a 1:1 preview.
 It's recommend you upload 16:9 images.
 However, if uploaded images are not 16:9, the editor will approximate the best fit, and display this instead.

 - Looking to print or download your script?
 You can do this by clicking 'File' and selecting 'Print'.
 Note that Print defaults to a "What you See is What you Get" (WYSIWYG) printout of your Shot Details' "Show/Hide" settings, but this can be adjusted with the "Shot Details" dropdown.

 - There is no "right" way to go about writing your scripts.
 If you are going for a more "image first" approach, consider starting with the Storyboard, while a more "script-heavy" approach benefits from the Script View.

-- If your experiencing small variations in Shot borders, check your browser zoom is set too 100%.
+- If you're experiencing small variations in Shot borders, check if your browser zoom is set to 100%.
 Border variations will not affect your print output, though – so if it helps, go for it!